-Greggs Belgian buns are suitable for vegans as they do not contain any animal-derived ingredients.
-The Belgian buns are not advertised as being vegan-friendly because Greggs cannot guarantee that there is no cross-contamination with other sweet treats that contain milk or eggs.
+Greggs Belgian buns could be considered to be suitable for vegans as they do not contain any animal-derived ingredients.
+The Belgian buns are not advertised as being vegan-friendly because Greggs cannot guarantee that there is no cross-contamination with milk or eggs.

 A vegan alternative to Yum Yums at Greggs would be Greggs glazed ring doughnuts, as these are not made with any animal ingredients.

 Greggs vegetable pasties (also known as vegetable bakes) are not suitable for vegans.
 This is because they contain milk.
 Vegans looking for pasties at Greggs should instead try the vegan steak bake.

 Greggs sweet mince pies are suitable for vegans as they do not contain any animal-derived ingredients such as suet, butter, milk or egg.
 While mince pies do contain palm oil, Greggs palm oil is sustainably sourced and so doesn’t pose the same ethical issues as unsustainable palm oil.